jamesheald/COIN/README.md

-learnB = false                            % learn the measurment bias or not? bMu = 0                                   % mean of prior of measurement bias (if bias is being learned) bLambda = 70^2                            % precision of prior of measurement bias (if bias is being learned) gamma = 0.1                               % gamma hyperparameter of the Chinese restaurant franchise for the context alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context gammaE = 0.1                              % gamma hyperparameter of the Chinese restaurant franchise for the cue alphaE = 0.1                              % alpha hyperparameter of the Chinese restaurant franchise for the cue sigmaR                                    % standard deviation of observation noise (set later based on sigmaS and sigmaM) kappa                                     % kappa (self-transition) hyperparameter of the Chinese restaurant franchise for the context (set later based on rho and alpha)
+learnB = false                            % learn the measurment bias or not? bMu = 0                                   % mean of prior of measurement bias (if bias is being learned) bLambda = 70^2                            % precision of prior of measurement bias (if bias is being learned) gamma = 0.1                               % gamma hyperparameter of the Chinese restaurant franchise for the context transitions alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context transitions rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context transitions gammaE = 0.1                              % gamma hyperparameter of the Chinese restaurant franchise for the cue emissions alphaE = 0.1                              % alpha hyperparameter of the Chinese restaurant franchise for the cue emissions sigmaR                                    % standard deviation of observation noise (set later based on sigmaS and sigmaM) kappa                                     % kappa (self-transition) hyperparameter of the Chinese restaurant franchise for the context transitions (set later based on rho and alpha)
 H                                         % matrix of context-dependent observation vectors (set later)

 % paradigm